 Is Amazon entering UK insurance?

-With a growing consumer willingness to buy insurance from BigTech, Insurance Times have printed my latest thoughts on Amazon’s possible entrance to the UK car insurance market.
+With a growing consumer willingness to buy insurance from BigTech, Insurance Times has printed my latest thoughts on Amazon entering UK car insurance market.
 Shout if you don’t have a subscription; happy to share on email.

 This week we catch up with an old friend James Harrison who has recently taken up the post of UK Head of Insurance with Dun & Bradstreet.
 It’s always good to catch up with James and I’m keen to see what he can achieve with the new role.